 the current maximum version.

-We could reuse the TMValidatorList
+We could reuse the TMValidatorList message for sending VL collections,

 but that will waste a lot of bandwidth because of duplicated data, such

-.
+as the manifest.
 Instead, create two new message types that will

 mimic the v2 file format: